-A support guide for people affected by suicide, with both emotional and practical support.
-People who have been bereaved by suicide used their experiences to lead the revision of this resource.
+Help is at Hand is a free support guide for people affected by suicide.
+You can download the pdf by following the link below.
+It contains both emotional and practical support.
+People who have been bereaved by suicide have used their experiences to create this resource.

 SToRMS is a fund which aims to reduce young male suicides, with a focus on training.

-Survivors of Bereavement by Suicide (SOBS) is an self-help organisation who work to meet the needs and break the isolation of those bereaved by the suicide of a close relative or friend.
+Survivors of Bereavement by Suicide (SOBS) is an self-help organisation who work to meet the needs of those bereaved by the suicide of a close relative or friend.
 Many of their volunteers have themselves been bereaved by suicide.
 The Sheffield support group meets 1st Wednesday of the month.
+During the…